Typographic unit: Development

 The Didot point system has been widely used in European countries.
 An abbreviation for it that these countries use is "dd", employing an old method for indicating plurals.
 Hence "12 dd" means twelve didot points.

-In Britain and the United States, many proposals for type size standardization had been made by the end of 19th century (such as Bruce Typefoundry's mathematical system that was based on a precise geometric progression).
+In Britain and the United States, many proposals for type size standardization had been made by the end of the 19th century (such as Bruce Typefoundry's mathematical system that was based on a precise geometric progression).
 However, no nationwide standard was created until the American Point System was decided in 1886.

-The American Point System was proposed by Nelson C. Hawks of Marder Luse & Company in Chicago in the 1870s, and his point system used the same method of size division as Fournier's; viz. dividing 1 inch by 6 to get 1 pica, and dividing it again by 12 to get 1 point.
-However, the American Point System standardized finally in 1886 is different from Hawks' original idea in that 1 pica is not precisely equal to ^{1}⁄_{6} inch (neither the Imperial inch nor the US inch), as the United States Type Founders' Association defined the standard pica to be the Johnson Pica, which had been adopted and used by Mackellar, Smiths and Jordan type foundry (MS&J), Philadelphia.
+The American Point System was proposed by Nelson C. Hawks of Marder Luse & Company in Chicago in the 1870s, and his point system used the same method of size division as Fournier's; viz. dividing 1 inch by six to get one pica, and dividing it again by 12 to get one point.
+However, the American Point System standardized finally in 1886 is different from Hawks's original idea in that one pica is not precisely equal to 1/6 inch (neither the Imperial inch nor the US inch), as the United States Type Founders' Association defined the standard pica to be the Johnson Pica, which had been adopted and used by Mackellar, Smiths and Jordan type foundry (MS&J), Philadelphia.
 As MS&J was very influential in those days, many other type foundries were using the Johnson Pica.
+(Note: Regarding the background of the adoption of the Johnson Pica, Mr. Richard L. Hopkins, author of Origin of The American Point System says: "The major issue then was the expense involved in re-tooling literally hundreds of molds in each foundry to make them all conform to the new system.
+If they could avoid just a few sizes being altered, it would save hundreds of thousands of dollars.
+That is why the MS&J (Johnson) pica was adopted.")
 Also, MS&J defined that 83 Picas are equal to 35 centimeters.
 The choice of the metric unit for the prototype was because at the time the Imperial and US inches differed in size slightly, and neither country could legally specify a unit of the other.